kernelci/kcidb/README.md

 KCIDB
 =====

-Kcidb is a package for submitting and querying Linux Kernel CI reports, and for maintaining the service behind that.
+KCIDB is a package for submitting and querying Linux Kernel CI reports, coming from independent CI systems, and for maintaining the service behind that.

 See the collected results on
 [our dashboard](https://staging.kernelci.org:3000/).